wangdian-PKU/CrossTx/README.md

 ## 3. User Manual

-Detailed guidance of how to use IOBR could be found in the https://wangdian-pku.github.io/CrossTxManual/.
+Detailed guidance of how to use CrossTx could be found in the https://wangdian-pku.github.io/CrossTxManual/.

 ---